Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration: Self-Supervised Learning in the Multi-Agent Setting

-We introduce an actor-critic algorithm for multi-agent goal reaching.
+We present an actor-critic method for multi-agent goal reaching building on contrastive RL ~\citep{crl}.
 Following prior work~\citep{ippo, tan_multi-agent_1993}, we will address the multi-agent setting by learning decentralized policies and Q-functions.
+We deviate from strict independent learning in that we employ collective goals when learning the critic (although we can easily modify to use local goals as well without significantly hurting downstream performance).

 \paragraph{Critic objective.} We will use a variant of contrastive RL (CRL)~\citep{crl} to learn the Q-function, which is defined using a sparse goal-reaching reward (Eq. \ref{eq:reward}).
-CRL is a goal-conditioned RL (GCRL) method that uses a temporal contrastive objective to learn representations without requiring an external reward signal.
-At a high level, the aim of this method is to learn representations from data which capture the relatedness of state-action pairs and goals in the given multi-agent environment.
-The core of this method consists of two learnable encoders $\phi(o,a)$ and $\psi(g)$ that capture control-relevant temporal correlations between $(o,a)$ and $g$.
-At optimum, the learned representations parameterize the conditional discounted state occupancy measure $\rho^{\pi}(g \mid o, a)$ (Eq. \ref{eq:dsom}); this is our critic in the goal-conditioned setting.
-Intuitively, these representations should enable agents to perform exploration directed toward a goal even when that goal has never been achieved.
-Note that for environments with discrete actions, we use a variant of the Gumbel-Softmax trick (see Appendix \ref{sec:handle_discrete}).
+CRL is a goal-conditioned RL (GCRL) method that uses a temporal contrastive objective to learn representations without requiring an external reward signal, traditionally defined in single-agent settings.
+The core of this method consists of two learnable encoders $\phi(o,a)$ and $\psi(g)$ that capture control-relevant temporal correlations between $(o,a)$ and $g$, trained by learning a classifier between actually reached future goals $g$ and random goals.
+At optimum, a learned energy function $f_{\phi, \psi}(o,a,g)$ over the representations parameterize the conditional discounted state occupancy measure $\rho^{\pi}(g \mid o, a)$ (Eq. \ref{eq:full_objective}); this is the single-agent critic in the goal-conditioned setting.
+Intuitively, these representations should enable agents to perform exploration directed toward a goal even when that goal has never been achieved, if the compressed representations learn generalized relationships between state-actions and goals.
+The resulting (scaled) Q-function can be modeled as the exponential of the distance between two representations: Extending CRL from the single-agent to the multi-agent setting can involve a variety of sampling methods.
+The multi-agent setting involves multiple interacting agents' states, observations, actions, and goals, and admits different possibilities for trained classifiers.

-Formally, the (scaled) Q-function can be modeled as the exponential of the distance between two representations.
-Formally, we define the distance function as:
+In this case, we learn an energy function $f_{\phi, \psi}(o^{(i)},a^{(i)},g)$ that captures the temporal correlations between an {\it individual} agent's observations and actions $o^{(i)}, a^{(i)}$ with a collectively achieved goal in the future $g$.
+This energy function allows us to extract a value function appropriate for the local-observation, collective goal/reward and shared parameter setting following IPPO \cite{ippo}: individual agents can roll out actions from their individual observations, in service of reaching a collectively-desired goal.